ezEngine/docs/docs/materials/materials-overview.md

 ## Physical Properties

 Although materials are mainly used to configure the rendering, they can optionally reference a [surface](surfaces.md), which is used to define physical properties (e.g. friction) and gameplay relevant interactions.
 Whether the referenced surface is actually used depends on where the material is applied.
-For instance, on a [greyboxing component](../scenes/greyboxing.md) the material sets up both the graphics and the physics properties, on a [mesh component (TODO)](../graphics/meshes/mesh-component.md) it only sets up the rendering and you would need to additionally select a surface for the corresponding [collision mesh](../physics/collision-shapes/collision-meshes.md).
+For instance, on a [greyboxing component](../scenes/greyboxing.md) the material sets up both the graphics and the physics properties, on a [mesh component](../graphics/meshes/mesh-component.md) it only sets up the rendering and you would need to additionally select a surface for the corresponding [collision mesh](../physics/collision-shapes/collision-meshes.md).

 ## Selecting a Shader